Master of Arts in Bioethics

 The Master of Arts in Bioethics is the core of bioethics graduate study at Wake Forest.

-The Master of Arts requires 30 credit hours (24 hours of course work, 6 hours of thesis work).
+The Master of Arts requires 30 credit hours (24 course/thesis or 26 course/4 capstone).
 Nine credit hours per semester constitutes full-time status.
 Most bioethics courses are offered in the late afternoon or early evening to accommodate working professionals.

 Two of the following three courses: